cunnie/docs/bosh_best_size.md

 | t2.small                                                     |    1 |         2 |   $208.60 |          86.0% |

+We found that t2.small instance could reliably deploy a 64-instance deployment with `max_threads: 8` (we were able to deploy 5 times.
+We had a failure the sixth time, but it seemed to be infrastructure-related, not BOSH related (i.e. failure message was `Timed out pinging to c9ad83ee-f001-4ebc-bee3-1b56fae5b07c after 600 seconds` and AWS Console had a warning icon next to an instance)).

+We found that a t2.small could *not* reliably deploy with `max_threads: 8`; Of six deployments, 3 failed (i.e. 50% success rate).

+A t2.medium instance could reliable deploy a 64-instance deployment with `max_threads: 16` (we successfully deployed 6 times, though the results of one of the deployments is not in the graph &mdash; the preceding `delete deployment` did not finish, so its results were skewed).

 ### Testing Methodology

 We deployed 64 VMs *simultaneously* using the BOSH ["Dummy"](https://github.com/pivotal-cf-experimental/dummy-boshrelease) Release (a minimal release with no